AsparagusEduardo/PoryMoves/README.md

 # PoryMoves

+## Important: As of Jan 1st 2024, PoryMoves development has stopped.
+You may fork/use the code found in this repository to create a new implementation of the features present here.

 PoryMoves is a program that allows Pokémon decompilation developers to quickly and easily generate the moves that a Pokémon can learn, based on their learnsets across the different [core series games](https://bulbapedia.bulbagarden.net/wiki/Core_series).
 As of right now, this tool is designed for use with the Pokémon Generation 3 decompilation projects.